anaconda/anaconda-project/kapsel-config.rst

 ``/home/mystuff/foo`` and the download succeeds, ``MYDATAFILE`` is set to ``/home/mystuff/foo/myfile.csv``.

-If you do not specify a filename, ``anaconda-project`` picks a reasonable default based on the URL.
+If you do not specify a filename, ``conda kapsel`` picks a reasonable default based on the URL.

 To avoid the automated download, it's also possible for someone to run your project with an existing file path in the environment;
 on Linux or Mac, that looks like:

-  MYDATAFILE=/my/already/downloaded/file.csv anaconda-project run
+  MYDATAFILE=/my/already/downloaded/file.csv conda kapsel run

-Anaconda Project can auto-unzip a zip file as it is downloaded.
+Conda can auto-unzip a zip file as it is downloaded.
 This is the default if the the URL path ends in ".zip" unless the filename also ends in ".zip".
-For URLs that do not end in ".zip", or to change the default, you can specify the "unzip"
+For URLs that do not end in ".zip", or to change the default, you can specify the "unzip" flag:
-flag:

   downloads:
     MYDATAFILE: